AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-digital-assets.md

   <tr>
    <td> </td>
    <td>Batch Set Presets<br /> </td>
    <td><p>To create an Image Set, or Spin Set from the uploaded files, click the Active column for the preset you want to use.
 You can select more than one preset.
-You create the presets in the Application Setup/Batch Set Presets page of Dynamic Media Classic.</p> <p>See <a href="/help/assets/config-dms7.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets" target="_blank">Configuring Batch Set Presets to Auto-Generate Image Sets and Spin Sets</a> to learn more about creating batch set presets.</p> <p>See <a href="/help/assets/manage-digital-assets.md#setting-batch-set-presets-at-upload">Setting Batch Set Presets at upload</a>.</p> <p> </p> </td>
+You create the presets in the Application Setup/Batch Set Presets page of Dynamic Media Classic.</p> <p>See Configuring Batch Set Presets to Auto-Generate Image Sets and Spin Sets</a> to learn more about creating batch set presets.</p> <p>See <a href="/help/assets/manage-digital-assets.md#setting-batch-set-presets-at-upload">Setting Batch Set Presets at upload</a>.</p> <p> </p> </td>
   </tr>
  </tbody>
 </table>